 Amferia’s hydrogel stabilizes and protects the peptides for up to five days in biological environments, keeping them actively killing bacteria that entire time.
 Amferia harnesses peptides in a safe, stable, non-toxic and clinically applicable form, allowing them to kill bacteria without harming anything else in the body.

-Amferia’s proprietary antimicrobial technology consists of bioinspired and amphiphilic antibacterial polymers that target, rapidly bind and kill upto 99.99% of the bacteria upon contact, including numerous strains of antibiotic resistant bacteria like MRSA and MDR E. Coli.
+Amferia’s proprietary antimicrobial technology consists of bio-inspired and amphiphilic antibacterial polymers that target, rapidly bind and kill up to 99.99% of bacteria upon contact—including numerous strains of antibiotic resistant bacteria like MRSA and MDR E. Coli.

-Now, Amferia has developed this platform into its first in-market product —wound dressing for animal care.
-Ultimately, the goal is to bring this technology and products into the market as new and effective products to treat patients at risk of acquiring dangerous skin and wound infections.
+Now, Amferia has developed this platform into its first in-market product—wound dressing for animal care.
+Ultimately, the goal is to bring this technology into the market as new and effective products to treat patients at risk of acquiring dangerous skin and wound infections.